Feed forward (control): Gene regulation and feed-forward

 Additionally, feedforward loops can facilitate cellular memory.
-Doncic and Skotheim (2003) show this in the regulation in the mating of yeast, where extracellular mating pheromone which indices mating behavior including preventing cells from entering the cell cycle.
-The mating pheromone activates the MAPK pathway which then activates the cell-cycle inhibitor Far1 and activates the Ste12 transcription factor that increases the synthesis of inactive Far1.
-In this system the concentration of active Far1 depends on the time integral of a function of the external mating pheromone concentration.
+Doncic and Skotheim (2003) show this effect in the regulation in the mating of yeast, where extracellular mating pheromone induces mating behavior, including preventing cells from entering the cell cycle.
+The mating pheromone activates the MAPK pathway, which then activates the cell-cycle inhibitor Far1 and the transcription factor Ste12, which in turn increases the synthesis of inactive Far1.
+In this system, the concentration of active Far1 depends on the time integral of a function of the external mating pheromone concentration.
 This dependence on past levels of mating pheromone is a form of cellular memory.
 This system simultaneously allows for the stability and reversibility.

 Incoherent feedforward loops, in which the two paths from the input to the output node have different signs result in short pulses in response to an ON signal.
-In this system input A simultaneous directly increases and indirectly decreases synthesis of output node C. If the indirect path to C (via B) is slower than the direct path a pulse of output is produced in the time period before levels of B are high enough to inhibit synthesis of C. Response to epidermal growth factor (EGF) in dividing mammalian cells is an example of a Type-1 incoherent FFL.
+In this system, input A simultaneous directly increases and indirectly decreases synthesis of output node C. If the indirect path to C (via B) is slower than the direct path a pulse of output is produced in the time period before levels of B are high enough to inhibit synthesis of C. Response to epidermal growth factor (EGF) in dividing mammalian cells is an example of a Type-1 incoherent FFL.

-The frequent observation of feed-forward loops in several biological contexts across scales suggests that they have structural properties that are highly adaptive in several contexts.
+The frequent observation of feed-forward loops in various biological contexts across multiple scales suggests that they have structural properties that are highly adaptive in many contexts.
 Several theoretical and experimental studies including those discussed here show that FFLs create a mechanism for biological systems to process and store information, which is important for predictive behavior and survival in complex dynamically changing environments.